Most Christians in America are aware of the tremendous increase in violence in our public schools.

 "That government of the people, by the people, for the people."

-They have special workers to take phone calls, answer mail and email.
 Look up the numbers of your congressional representatives and senators, and give them a call.
 It is not an intrusion; they want to hear from you.

 The great Evangelist C. H. Spurgeon had this to say about revival:

-"The word "revive" wears its meaning upon its forehead; it is from the Latin, and may be interpreted thus—to live again, to receive again a life which has almost expired; to rekindle into a flame the vital spark which was nearly extinguished."
+"The word "revive" wears its meaning upon its forehead; it is from the Latin and may be interpreted thus—to live again, to receive again a life which has almost expired; to rekindle into a flame the vital spark which was nearly extinguished."

-We must work for, and ask God to send a worldwide revival to restore the Christian faith.
+We must work for and ask God to send a worldwide revival to restore the Christian faith.